 Creating a key pair (public key and private key) only takes a minute.
 The key files are usually stored in the

-Once a key has been created, the
+Once an SSH key has been created, the

 ssh-copy-id command can be used to install it as an authorized key on the server.
 Once the key has been authorized for SSH, it grants access to the server without a password.
-The key based authentication is called public key authentication.

 Use a command like the following to copy SSH key: